WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

 Additional cases can be added as a pure extension.
-This proposal will only suggest the most generic form of bulk insert that makes no assumptions about sorted status, which is easily represented by the standard container member `flat_map::insert(first, second)` or corresponding constructor.
+This proposal will only suggest the most generic form of bulk insert that makes no assumptions about sorted status, which is easily represented by the standard container member `flat_multimap::insert(first, second)` or corresponding constructor.

 Adaptor vs container